CarmenPopoviciu/angular2-go-protractor/README.md

 Simple starter example that gets you going with Angular 2 and Protractor in minutes, based on the [angular2-go seed](https://github.com/johnpapa/angular2-go) by John Papa.

+## Quick note about dependencies

+This seed uses a Protractor version >= v3.0.0.
+Starting with v3.0.0 Protractor no longer supports node versions < v4.2 (see [changelog](https://github.com/angular/protractor/blob/master/CHANGELOG.md#300)), so make sure you're using a compatible node version.

 ## Run the application

 1. Run `npm install`